You are here :

 If people don’t pay their council tax we always take appropriate action to try to recover this money, including legal action, if necessary.
 At the same time, we want to help people in difficult financial circumstances to pay their bills, so we will often agree repayment schemes with them.
 We would normally expect to recover 97% of our council tax by the time we have taken recovery action.

 Collecting debt is a problem for both public and private sector organisations.
 Regardless of the action that we take to recover it, it is almost impossible to recover it all.

 How can I find out more about what the council spends its money on?

 There are more details elsewhere on our website on where our money comes from and how it is spent, and we publish all of our transactions over £500 on our website every month.
-You can view these pages by clicking here

 Choose a letter below